G-Morgen/UTFPR-HSD/README.md

 ## Publications:

-**[1]** M. Ribeiro, A. E. Lazzaretti, H. S. Lopes, A convolutional autoencoder with compact embedding and its application to one-class classification problems, submitted to Machine Vision and Applications.
+**[1]** M. Ribeiro, A. E. Lazzaretti, H. S. Lopes, One-Class Classification in Images and Videos Using a Convolutional Autoencoder with Compact Embedding, submitted to IEEE Access.